SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/customizing-reports/customize-view.md

 ---
-title: Customize View
-description: >-
-  This section describes how SharePoint administrators can customize View for SharePoint Farm Reports.
+description: This section describes how SharePoint administrators can customize View for SharePoint Farm Reports.
-author: Martin Pisacic
-date: 18/5/2017
 ---

 # Customize View